Home

 Container sizes

-The 40’ box is the most popular ISO container in the world today.
-Longer ones become more and more in service in North America, while shorter vans (e.g. 10’) are now used much less than before.
-For more information about container sizes, Click here
+The 20ft and 40ft box are the most popular ISO containers in the shipping world today.
+Longer vans become more and more popular in service in North America, while shorter ones (e.g. 10’) are now used much less than before.

 Container types